UniversalDependencies/UD_Old_East_Slavic-TOROT/README.md

 # Acknowledgements

-The conversion was performed using a script written by Dag Haug and Hanne Eckhoff.
+The texts were converted by Hanne Eckhoff.
 The texts were annotated and reviewed by a brilliant team of annotators, who are acknowledged in the original treebank files and who deserve to be thanked profusely.

 ## References